visenze/productcat-sdk-android/README.md

 - Accept Visenze's terms and condition before use image search and search result page api
 - (Optionally) Accept advertisement terms to receive special offers, promotions information. ---

-Visenze sdk will show up user consent form for the first time initialize with Visenze's terms and condition checked by default.
+Visenze sdk will show up user Terms and Condition dialog for the first time initialize with Visenze's terms and condition checked by default.
 Users have to accept the terms and condition before using productcat api.
 In case user have denied the terms.
 Productcat sdk will throw search error in its callback, it is up to developer's decision to show up the consent forms again or quit the service.

 ```java
 @Override